Using Verbals and Verbal Phrases for Better Writing

 – ADJECTIVE: Emitting clouds of black smoke, Mark’s toaster suddenly died.

-Gerund phrases use the gerund form of a verb, along with the necessary modifiers, to create a noun.
+The last type of verbal is that of the Gerund phrase.
+Gerund phrases use the gerund form of a verb, along with the necessary verbal phrase modifier, to create a noun.
 Gerunds are nouns made from verbs.
 Like present participles, they always end in -ing:

 – Seeing is believing.